alexpevzner/sane-airscan/README.md

 #### DEB-based distros (Debian, Ubuntu)

 1. Navigate to https://download.opensuse.org/repositories/home:/pzz/
-2. Find your distro in the list, and enter its directory
+2. Find your distro in the list and enter its directory
 3. Download file `Release.gpg`
 4. Add it to the list of trusted keys: